mgp/book-notes/khan-academy-finance-and-capital-markets.markdown

 * 401k accounts are also organized by your current employer, who may specify potential investments and run the fund, and also match your contributions.
 * You can also borrow from the 401k without penalty, although you must pay interest to the 401k.
 * A traditional IRA gives you much more flexibility on where you want to invest; a company may structure a 401k so that you can only invest in that company's stock.

+#### Hedge funds

+_Hedge funds intro_

+* Hedge funds are not regulated by the SEC, and so they cannot market themselves, and they cannot take money from the public.
+* To invest in one, you must be an accredited investor, which means you must have a certain net worth, a certain income, or a certain level of sophistication by virtue of your education.
+* In a mutual fund, managers get a percentage of assets.
+Therefore they market it so that it is large.
+They do not get a cut of the profits.
+* A hedge fund is more actively managed, and so fees are 1 to 2%, and management gets a cut of the profits, on the order of 20%.

+_Hedge fund structure and fees_

+* The hedge fund takes a traditional management fee, as well as a percentage of the profits.
+* Hedge funds tend to be open-end funds, where at certain points investors can either add more funds or redeem their funds.

+_Are hedge funds bad?_

+* Because managers take a cut of the profits but aren't on the line for a percentage of the losses, they may take disproportionate levels of risk.
+* To mitigate this, it is expected that the manager has some of their own money invested in the fund, or skin in the game.
+* It is in the best interest of the limited partners, who are assumed to be sophisticated investors, to ensure this.
+* Note that getting a percentage of the upside but having limited downside is not unique to hedge fund managers.
+* Hedge funds are also secretive with their investments.
+They must reveal something, however, so that they attract investors.
+* Secrecy stops others from trading against the fund, making the same investments, or go ahead of the fund and try to buy the same assets.
+* Hedge funds become dangerous when they control so much in notional funds that they become too big to fail, or failure hurts not just investors but all of society.
+* When something is too big to fail, then people don't let it fail, which goes against everything that we know about capitalism.

+_Hedge funds, venture capital, and private equity_

+* A hedge fund can put the invested money to work immediately because it invests in fairly liquid assets.
+* A venture capital firm will have to look at business plans and entrepreneurs.
+* Similarly, a private equity firm will have to look for companies in which they might want to buy private equity.
+* Venture capital and private equity will base their management fee on what was committed.
+* But unlike a hedge fund, they invest slowly, making a capital call to collect the committed money for their investments as needed.

+_Hedge fund strategies: Long short 1_

+* You may be confident in picking companies that outperform or under-perform the market, but have no confidence in your ability to predict the market.
+* In this case, a risk is that you want to buy a company but the market goes down, or that you want to short a company but the market goes up.

+_Hedge fund strategies: Long short 2_

+* A long short hedge is when, in equal amounts, you buy shares of companies that you think will do well, and short shares of companies that you think will do poorly.
+* If the market goes up, both share prices go up, but the company you thought would do well goes up more.
+* Your profit from buying the company that you thought would do well covers the loss from the company that you thought would do poorly.
+* If the market goes down, both share prices go down, but the company you thought would do poorly goes down more.
+* Your profit from shorting the company that you thought would do poorly covers the loss from the company that you thought would do well.

+_Hedge fund strategies: Merger arbitrage_

+* When a company announces that it wants to acquire another company at a higher share price, that other company's stock price usually jumps up.
+* Typically it jumps to somewhere between the current price and the higher share price.
+* If the acquisition happens, the share price should ascend to the higher share price.
+* If the acquisition falls through, the share price should descend to the original share price.
+* Merger arbitrage is when you buy if you expect the merger to happen, or short if you expect the merger to fall through.